WebSocket¶

 Example: chat application¶

-Here you can find the example app using BlackSheep and VueJS.
-It implements a naive chat application.
+Here you can find a basic example app using BlackSheep and VueJS.